 13 April 2025

-I think I'm going to spend a while making paintings of the things I see on the ground while walking around every day.
-I'm usually averse to that kind of declaration for fear that it will harden into rigidity, but I re-titled the aforementioned Uvula by calling it Bag on the ground in Camberwell, and something about that choice just clicked.
-I have a few paintings in this vein on the go right now, and I am enjoying the process of using humble, discarded objects as starting points for paintings that aren't beholden to observation but still maintain a place-specific character—it feels good to let paint expand these objects until their realities are stretched into discovery while keeping the title grounded in the neighborhoods I notice them in.
+I think I'm going to spend a while making paintings of the things I see on the ground while walking around.
+I'm usually averse to that kind of declaration, but I re-titled the aforementioned Uvula by calling it Bag, and something about that choice clicked.
+I have a few paintings in this vein on the go right now, and I am enjoying the process of using humble, discarded objects as starting points for paintings that aren't beholden to observation but still maintain a place-specific character—it feels good to let paint expand these objects until their realities are stretched while keeping the title grounded in the real places I notice them in.
 I'm with Toby in that I don't want my work to simply clarify reality, and this feels like a way to walk that line between looking with care while fragmenting freely.